 What are these select few entrepreneurs doing differently from the rest of the entrepreneurs out there?
 What daily tasks are they performing that help them stand out from the crowd?

 Here we highlight some of the more interesting habits that successful entrepreneurs practice and wholeheartedly endorse.

 Shake yourself into action with a fluctuating hot and cold shower

-When you put the shower on in the morning, spring into life as quickly as possible with a hot-cold shower.
-For half a minute, stand under ice-cold water, then change the temperature to hot for another half minute, and then follow this up with cold again.
+Spring into life as quickly as possible with a hot-cold shower.
+For half a minute, stand under ice-cold water, then change the temperature to hot for another half minute.
+Then follow this up with a cold burst again.
 This will bounce your mind and body into an alert state immediately.

-Perhaps, to begin with, start the shower under normal temperature for a minute or two.
-Then begin the temperature fluctuations, alternating every 30 seconds or 1 minute or so.
+Start the shower under normal temperature for a minute or two.
+Then begin fluctuating the temperature, alternating every 30 seconds-1 minute.

 Phil Dumontet, the founder of Dashed, swears by this habit, “I’ve done it every morning, no matter where I’ve lived or what hotel I’m staying in, for 14 years”.
 Once you set your goal, it can become a habit if you pursue it for approximately 21 days.